wout/dat-metadata-standard/README.md

 - `@current_block_size` (`number`): size of the current block
 - `@current_block_hash` (`string`): hash of the current block

-Directives can be defined just like regular arguments:
+Arguments directives can be passed to the renderer just like regular arguments:

 ```json
 [